 Note: Per diem rates are to remain consistent with OLA approved meal rates.

+ARTICLE 18 CODE OF CONDUCT

+As members of the OLA, all clubs are required to adhere to OLA’s Code of Conduct.
+Zone 5 member associations are expected to have in-person conversations with their members (parents, players, coaches, referees, etc) about the code of conduct, what it means and how it will be applied at the club level throughout the season.

 The above document was agreed to in principle at the Zone 5 Council meeting held at the Cornwall Sports Complex on November 22, 2003.